vfong00/MKS21X-FinalProject/README.md

 The project is pretty much what we expected it to be?
 A big, expansive thing that I totally did not see coming?

-I wrote javadocs, and the readme.
+I wrote javadocs, the readme, and an easter egg.
 That was fun.

 Features to implement next??? (in order of approachability/importance/some ordering):
 - A death screen